Visiting The Racecourse

 HOW DO I APPLY?

-Applications (including all proofs) are to be made in writing to email@example.com, at least five days in advance of the event day or two weeks if the carer pass is required for The Festival™ presented by Magners in March.
+Applications (including all proofs) are to be made in writing to Cheltenham.email@example.com, at least one week (five working days) in advance of the event day or two weeks if the carer pass is required for The Festival™ presented by Magners in March.
 Passes will not be available on the day.

 Unfortunately given the demands on resources and staff on event days, assessment for complimentary personal assistant entry is not available on the day.